Glendale Catastrophic Injury Attorneys

 Upon reviewing the details of your claim, your attorney can let you know if you can file a case based on your claims of negligence.
 There are four elements associated with negligence claims.
 These elements include duty, breach, cause, and harm.

-Duty - In some instances, a negligent party owed a duty of care to the victim.
+- Duty of care – In some instances, a negligent party owed a duty of care to the victim.
 For example, a physician or a surgeon would owe a duty of care to the patient.
 A medical mistake could result in a catastrophic injury.

-Breach - The negligent party may have breached his or her duty of care by acting irresponsibly or irrationally.
+- Breach of duty of care – The negligent party may have breached his or her duty of care by acting irresponsibly or irrationally.
 Drivers owe a duty of care to one another to drive safely and prevent accidents on the road.
 However, one driver may have breached that duty of care by choosing to drive while intoxicated or distracted by something else, such as a smartphone.

 Statute of Limitations for Filing a Catastrophic Injury Claim